 Four credits of Indigenous-Focused coursework at the grade 10-12 level.

-It is also highly recommended that students take either Chemistry 11 or Physics 11 in their grade 10 year if they are serious about taking Sciences in university.
-We recommend Pre-Calculus 11, as well as Chemistry 11 or Physics 11.
+It is highly recommended that students take either Chemistry 11 or Physics 11 in their grade 10 year if they are serious about taking Sciences in university.
+We also strongly recommend Pre-Calculus 11, as preparation for DP Mathematics.